chungheng/dcmi/README.rst

 Authors & Acknowledgments
 -------------------------

-This software was written Chung-Heng Yeh, currently at the Bionet [1]_ Group at Columbia University.
+This software is written by Chung-Heng Yeh, currently at the Bionet [1]_ Group at Columbia University.

 License